 OS Images can require a significant amount of storage space.
 Therefore, we recommended that the OS Image store is located on a partition of its own or on a Btrfs subvolume, separate from the root partition.
-By default, the image store will be located at /Srv/www/os-images.
+By default, the image store is located at /srv/www/os-images.